stephanie-lee/WanderSF/THINGS TO DO.md

-clean up photos and formatting general styling

-address display
-google maps
+address display--add to details page google maps--continue

+scroll bar next to results

 like function?